key-amb/App-Koyomi-Doc/content/bootstrap.md

 # Can override "datasource.connector", too.
 ```

-You can specify perl module to access each entity in _datastore_.
-Currently, supported module is `Teng` only.

 Datasource `job` stands for job schedules.
 Datasource `semaphore` stands for the record and lock entity which controls if one _koyomi worker_ can run a job or not.

+You can specify perl module to access each entity of _datastore_.
+`Teng` modules are implemented for both "job" and "semaphore" datastore.

+`None` module which is only for "semaphore" satisfies the required interface of "semaphore" module, but actually does nothing about "semaphore".
+`None` module is to be used when worker runs in a standalone mode while "job" is on local datastore like SQLite.
+Because exclusive control for job execution is not required when there is only single worker.

 ## Set Up Datastore